-Cardigans: History, Trends, Celebrity Styles, and More28 products
+Cardigans: History, Trends, Celebrity Styles, and More22 products

-Joe Fresh Women's V-Neck Cardi, Light Grey Mix (Size XS)
+Joe Fresh Women's Open-Front Cardi, White (Size XL)

 About CardigansCardigans, while simple in design, are a wardrobe staple that’s appropriate for any season.
 And any girl can grab her favorite cardigan and style it to her own unique sense of style.
 Serving as a layering piece, a cardigan adds both utility and interest to an outfit – whether you’re dressing for work, the weekend, or date night.
 Learn more about the cardigan’s history, popular styles, celebrity trends, and more.